 Allergic rhinitis is an allergic reaction affecting mostly the nose.
 Hay fever is a type of allergic rhinitis, as the name would suggest it is due to an allergy to pollen.

 There are four types of allergies to affect cats.

-- Food – As the name would suggest, this is an allergy to food.
-This is the most common type of allergies in cats.
+- Food – As the name would suggest, this is an allergy to food and is the most common type of allergies in cats.

 - Inhalant – Unlike in humans who tend to develop hay fever (allergic rhinitis), most cases of inhalant allergy in cats present as skin conditions.
 Hay fever is a type of inhalant allergy.

-Hay fever occurs when the cat’s body reacts to a pollen, common allergens include grasses.
+Hay fever occurs when the cat’s body reacts to pollen; common allergens include grasses.
 Exposure occurs when the cat either inhales the pollen or licks it during grooming.
-Usually, the body would ignore a benign substance such as pollen, however, in some cats, the immune system mounts an unnecessary allergic response.
+Usually, the body would ignore a benign substance such as pollen; however, in some cats, the immune system mounts an unnecessary allergic response.
 Anything the body has an allergic reaction to is known as an allergen.

 How an immune response works:

 - The first step is sensitisation.
 So, a foreign substance enters the body (in this case some pollen, via the nose), and cells called macrophages which are scavenger cells break up the invader.
 They then display the fragments of the invader on their cell walls for white blood cells (known as T cells).

 - T-cells then secrete a chemical which activates another type of white blood cell known as B cells.
 These cells generate antibodies specific to that particular invader.
 Antibodies are known as immunoglobin E (IgE) and are attached to immune cells called mast cells and basophils.
 Mast cells are located in the tissues and basophils in the blood.